rithish7-ai/DESIGN-OF-ACTIVE-LOW-PASS-HIGH-PASS-AND-BAND-PASS-FILTERS-USING-OP-AMP/README.md

 6. Calculate passband gain and plot the graph of frequency versus voltage gain & check the graph to get approximately the same characteristic as shown in the model graph.

 ## RESULT:
+Thus an active low pass,high pass and band pass filters are designed and tested using op-amp IC741 sucessfully